 \textbf{Tier 1 (IoT Devices):} Microcontrollers of the type ESP32 that have an extremely small memory footprint ($<$12 KB) perform a very limited puzzle-solving function through the use of hardware-accelerated SHA hashing, they track reputations of other devices and provide telemetry information on them.
 IoT devices are authenticated to edge gateway devices by using either shared pre-key authentication or X509 certificates.

 \textbf{Tier 2 (Edge Gateways):} A Raspberry Pi 4 (or a similar device) implements all four of the EDS mechanisms.
-The edge gateway verifies puzzles on each request made to it with complexity of $O(1)$ and provides decoy responses generated from templates of known generators, maintains a state table per client (approximately 18KB/client) and applies temporal delays.
+The edge gateway verifies puzzles on each request made to it with complexity $O(1)$, provides decoy responses generated from templates of known generators, maintains a state table per client (approximately 18KB/client), and applies temporal delays.
 Stateless HMAC-based challenge-response allows for horizontal scalability.

 \textbf{Tier 3 (Cloud, Optional):} EDS's centralized analytics process telemetry information from each edge gateway for purposes of generating actionable threat intelligence, for updating policies adaptively, and for correlating threats across sites.
-Although cloud-integration is optional, edge gateways can be configured to run autonomously at their site with locally-defined policies as long as they remain disconnected from the cloud.
+Although cloud integration is optional, edge gateways can be configured to run autonomously at their site with locally defined policies as long as they remain disconnected from the cloud.

 \textbf{Security of Communication:} All communication between IoT devices and their corresponding edge gateways occurs over a mutually-authenticated TLS-1.3 connection (with certificate-pinning).
 Mutual TLS is used when communicating between edge gateways and cloud systems.
 The challenge-response mechanism used is based upon the client's IP address and time stamp to prevent replay attacks.